mackness/movie_finder_mvc/README.md

 # Mini Movie Finder
-A tiny application that fetches movies from the IMDB API.
-This app was built for fun and demostration purposes.
+An application that fetches movies from the IMDB API.
+I wanted to build this app to take a step back from JS framekworks.
+I wrote this app with as few rumtime dependencies as possible.
+It depends on lodash.throttle and axios at runtime, that's it.

 ## Setup:
 ```